upstream-se/guidebook-draft/docs/motivation/scope-and-non-goals.md

 motivates the need for an upstream perspective centered on durable epistemic governance of system-level intent.

-This page clarifies the scope of that claim and delineates what it does *not* attempt to justify.
+This page clarifies the scope of that claim and delineates what it does not attempt to establish.

 ## Scope of the upstream argument